CPR for Adults and Kids: Essential Techniques for Professionals

 Give mouth-to-mouth resuscitation by gently breathing into the victim’s mouth, and should last about 1 second.
 Check for chest movement as you give the first rescue breath.
 If you don’t see the chest rise on the initial rescue breathing, open the airway again and give additional rescue breaths.

 Continue giving 30 chest compressions and 2 rescue breaths until emergency medical services arrive or advanced emergency care becomes available or until you see signs of life or normal breathing.
 If they start moving, coughing, or talking, put the victim in a recovery position.
-Doing CPR can be exhausting so if possible, with minimal interruption, swap between doing mouth-to-mouth and compressions so you can keep going with effective compressions.
+Doing CPR is exhausting so if possible, with minimal interruption, swap between doing mouth-to-mouth and compressions so keep going with effective compressions.

 CPR for Adult and Child.